LarsTinnefeld/Starbucks_portfolio_exercise/README.md

 - **Z-score: 15.9**
 - **P-value: 0.0**

-With those values there is not question that the imbalance is significant.
+With those values there is no question that the imbalance is significant.
 That is in line with the visual representation of the bar charts above.

 ## Statistical evaluation of the experiment <a name="ab_test"></a>